-The Post-Master's Certificate Program is offered to those individuals who have earned a master's degree in nursing and seek further preparation in another area of nursing.
-The program can generally be completed in one year of part-time study.
+This certificate is offered to those individuals who have earned a master's degree in nursing and seek further preparation in another area of nursing.
 Transcripts will be reviewed and course work will be determined on an individual basis.
+Students meet on campus for a mandatory on-campus Residency at the beginning of the clinical practicum rotations and at the end of the clinical practicum rotations.

-All post-master's students in Nurse Practitioner Tracks must transfer in three credits (quarter or semester) of Master's-level Advanced Pathophysiology or Advanced Physiology, Advanced Pharmacology, and Advanced Physical Assessment.
-If these courses are not transferred in they must be taken at Drexel prior to the first clinical.
-Please see the MSN Program Coordinator for the exact schedule.
+All post-master's students in Nurse Practitioner Tracks must transfer in three credits (quarter or semester) of master's-level Advanced Pathophysiology or Advanced Physiology, Advanced Pharmacology, and Advanced Physical Assessment.
+If these courses are not transferred in they must be taken at Drexel prior to the first clinical course.
+Pharmacology for Family Nurse Practitioners is required prior to beginning the clinical courses.
+Students should check with the Please see the MSN Program Coordinator for the exact schedule.